Introduction

 4. Mathematical Progression

-5. Increased Depth Over Breadth
+5. Increased Depth

 6. A Focus on Communication

 Assessments often include open-ended questions that require students to provide detailed explanations to demonstrate their thought processes.
-Communication is highly valued.
 For example, a math question might ask for an explanation of a student’s reasoning when solving a problem or evidence and justification of an answer.
 Students are expected to communicate both verbally and in writing.
 This not only reinforces their understanding but also helps teachers assess their thinking and provide targeted support.

 7. Assessments Aligned with Standards